Burren Way – 7 Days

 Burren Way – 7 Day Self-Guided Walking Tour

 The Burren is on part of the Wild Atlantic Way.
-The name comes from the Irish work ‘boireann’ meaning “rocky place”.
+The name comes from the Irish word ‘boireann’ meaning “rocky place”.

 Mans most common mark on the landscape in these parts can be seen as Ringforts and Megalithic tombs.
 Later on, castles were the domain of the ruling class and this coastal trail is littered with examples of these at different levels of preservation or ruin.
 Some exist only as piles of stone, others as well preserved examples.
 The stone dominated landscape comes to a startling end at the Atlantic Ocean in the form of magnificent cliffs of stunning beauty.
 These cliffs provide special habitats for seabirds and plants that thrive in this environment.
 The most common birds at the Cliffs of Moher are Razorbill, Kittiwakes, Shag, Fulmar and Puffin.

 While much of the Burren Way winds along quiet country roads, it does make use of green roads and old cattle drives which transect the limestone pavement.

 Tour Pricing & Dates